Oscar attended the University of Alaska, Fairbanks and studied under Ron Senungetuk, Glenn Simpson, Terry Choy and Kesler Woodward.

 MASKS OF THE YUP’IK / CUP'IG

 Yup’ik and Cup'ig used masks representing animals of the land, sea and air during dance festivals.
-They did not believe in these masks as gods, but temporary imitations of animals, stories, the reality and awareness.
-The early missionaries saw these events as "evil, a waste of time, and an unnecessary distribution of wealth."
+They did not believe in these masks as gods, but temporary imitations of animals, stories, humor and human events.
+The early missionaries saw these events as "…evil, a waste of time, and an unnecessary distribution of wealth” ” thus abolished their cultural festivals.

 Carvings of animals and dried inflated bladders were hung in the Qasgiq (a communal house) on strings leading to the middle.
 In the center was a doll representing Ellarpiim Yua (Person of the Universe).
 These symbolized the universe of man and nature and their ties to the "One who controlled, watched and existed everywhere".
 As they danced the whole representation was pulled up and down in rhythm to the drum, in celebration and respect to Ellarpiim Yua.